Current and past projects:

 The project is currently in its first phase, which involves the publishing of 30 interviews with inspiring leaders.
 The interviews are published on the Rascanu.com blog.

-CURRENT: Experience Ghana
+PAST: Experience Ghana

 - 2nd annual Experience Ghana exhibition took place on February 17, 2018 at the Glenview Presbyterian Church in Toronto, Canada.
 Attended by 100 local residents, the event featured: